clearlyspam23/EntityComponentSystem/README.txt

 *******SYSTEMS********

-to define a System, simply publicly extend System, and overwrite the method
+to define a System, simply publicly extend System (passing the Derived class name as the template argument, similar to components), and overwrite the method

 	virtual void onTick(const double& delta, EntityManager& manager);